 Crag Saves Old-Growth and Wildlife in the Tongass Rainforest

-In a victory against logging in the Tongass rainforest, Ninth Circuit Court of Appeals rejected the Forest Service’s logging plan once and for all on November 28, 2018.
+On November 28, 2018, the Ninth Circuit Court of Appeals rejected the Forest Service’s plan to log in the Tongass rainforest once and for all.
 Crag’s clients Greenpeace and Cascadia Wildlands finally won this decade-long case to preserve the unique old-growth and native wildlife of the spectacular rainforest.

 In a plan based on faulty science, the Forest Service sought to clear-cut nearly 2,000 acres of irreplaceable old-growth forests, threatening countless species including rare Alexander Archipelago wolves and their primary prey, Sitka black-tailed deer.
 The Ninth Circuit voided the Forest Service’s plan because of numerous violations of federal environmental law.